vavardan/OCI-DNS-view/Deployment.md

 **Step 2**.
 Update the Network Configuration json to include the objects shown below.
 You can also refer to and use the **Private DNS Network json template** for the Hub A model (light version, without OCI Network Firewalls), which includes all the necessary json objects for Private DNS configuration.

-**Private DNS Network json template** consist of the following four additional objects, which are added into Network Configuration:
+**Private DNS Network json template** consist of the following six additional objects, which are added into Network Configuration:

-- **1st object**: Network Security Group (NSG) configuration in the **Hub VCN**, attached to the Hub DNS Listener.
+- **1st object - Hub**: Network Security Group (NSG) configuration in the **Hub VCN**, attached to the Hub DNS Listener.
 This configuration enables the necessary Ingress and Egress DNS traffic flow with Spoke DNS Forwarders.

                             "NSG-FRA-LZP-HUB-DNS-KEY": {